 Love Requires Judgment?

-However, it is difficult to do so.
 It is difficult for example to explain how God, given the choice to pronounce judgment upon mankind or allow him to remain in the perfection of the Garden, acted in love by choosing the former.
-It is equally difficult to explain how God’s decision to send people to hell is an act of love (a topic we shall address in a future post).
-This is one of the pitfalls of attempting to define God as a God of love only instead of the God we see in Scripture, who is both love and perfect holiness.
+It is equally difficult to explain how God’s decision to send people to hell is an act of love.
+It is better to state that God’s holiness defines and upholds his spiritual laws concerning right and wrong and the consequence for violating his nature, but that this actions with mankind to conform us to these laws is done out of love.

 It is difficult to explain how God, given the choice to pronounce judgment upon mankind or allow him to remain in the perfection of the Garden, acted in love by choosing the former.
 It is equally difficult to explain God’s decision to send mankind to hell as an act of love.
 This is one of the pitfalls of defining God as a God of love only, instead of the God we see in Scripture.

-We on the other hand are not arguing here that God sends mankind to hell because He loves us.
-Nor are we suggesting that God indiscriminately makes the life of His children a living hell here on Earth.
-We are saying that difficulty and hardship in the life of a believer does not necessarily call into question God’s goodness if God’s intention in it is the conforming of our will to His, and that His master plan is one that ultimately demands our cooperation.
+And that includes, or I may, would justifiably include, God orchestrating difficulty and hardship in the life of a believer.
+This does not necessarily call into question God’s goodness if God’s intention in it is the conforming of our will to His, and that His master plan is one that ultimately demands our cooperation.
 Depending on our own choices, we could just as easily find ourselves enjoying God’s goodness, or experiencing hardship that leads us to His goodness.

 But — returning to our original question — if we have been forgiven by God of our sins, is it even possible for us to suffer?
 In other words, if all human suffering is caused by God’s judgment of sin, would that not suggest that we should now not experience any suffering, since we are completely forgiven?